 Situated between Port Douglas and Cape Tribulation, Wonga Beach township is on the coastline of the Daintree National Park.
-It is a residential suburb by the beach enjoying all urban conveniences - town drinking water, electricity, mobile phone reception, TV reception, public telephones.
-After you cross the Daintree River northward, you'll find the quality of life changes noticeably.
+It is a residential suburb by the beach enjoying all urban conveniences - grid electricity, town drinking water, mobile phone reception, TV reception, public telephones etc. After you cross the Daintree River northward, you'll find the quality of life changes noticeably.

 Having grid supply of electricity in Wonga Beach means you can experience air condition comfort and not have to worry about power availability.
 Alternatively, windows can be screened and it won't affect free air flow.
 Pests such as mosquitoes are kept at bay, there are no leeches and ticks are easily managed.

 At Wonga Beach, the rainforest is at a shoulder to the lowland and birds are plentiful in an undisturbed habitat.
 On the beach itself, there is no building and no commercial activity.
 The coastal frontage is green and the forest thickens during the Wet Season.
 When the Dry comes, the undergrowth thins and powdery white sand is revealed.
 Gentle breezes blow by, and during low tide the wide shallow sea floor is revealed.
 And the beach is often unvisited!

 “Wonga Beach is one of tropical north Queensland's best kept secrets.